taoshidev/ptncli/README.md

 **Options:**
 - `--wallet-name, --name` - Name of the wallet to use (required)
+- `--wallet.hotkey, --hotkey` - Hotkey name to use for staking
 - `--wallet-path, --path` - Path to wallets directory (default: `~/.bittensor/wallets`)
-- `--hotkey` - Hotkey name to use for staking
 - `--network` - Network to connect to (default: `finney`)
 - `--amount` - Amount of TAO to stake